 It is Richard’s belief that the built environment plays an important part in the university experience for students.
 At the forefront of his thinking is aligning technology and the built environment to provide the best possible student experience.
 This includes providing high quality, innovative spaces that are safe, functional, engaging and environmentally friendly.

-The Vice-President Resources and Precincts is a member of the University’s Senior Executive Group.
+The Vice-President Resources and Risk is a member of the University’s Senior Executive Group.

 - Fellow, Australian Computer Society